yihui/knitr/FAQ.md

 1. I have done something cool with **knitr**; could you add a link in your website?
   - Sure!
 I'd love to; just let me know.
 1. What can I do for you?
-  - Many things, e.g. donate me zillions of money (well, I'm kidding), buy me beer, [tweet](https://twitter.com/xieyihui) my [links](http://yihui.name/knitr), mention **knitr** on [Google+](https://plus.google.com/u/0/109653178371807724268/posts) or Facebook, or fork this repository and contribute code, or just say hello to me somewhere
+  - Many things, e.g. donate me zillions of money (well, I'm kidding), buy me a book from my [Amazon wishlist](http://amzn.com/w/2S7M0GLEC32SB), [tweet](https://twitter.com/xieyihui) my [links](http://yihui.name/knitr), mention **knitr** on [Google+](https://plus.google.com/u/0/109653178371807724268/posts) or Facebook, or fork this repository and contribute code, or just say hello to me somewhere